With the registration you register your official residence in Germany. This is done at the Bürgerdienste.

 Qualifications and diplomas are important in Germany.
 If you have certificates from your home country, you can have them translated and recognised.
 If you have no qualifications, take advantage of the opportunity to take part in qualification courses!
 Our interactive Map provides an overview on counseling opportunities.

-In most jobs you earn at least 8,50 € / hour gross.
+In most jobs you earn at least 9,82 € / hour gross.
+That is the minimum wage in Germany.
 There are exceptions, for example, in the area of agriculture, as well as with newspaper/packet delivery companies.

 Payment is usually made by bank transfer.
 Depending on the agreement, this happens in the middle or at the end of the month.